polarbeargo/Security-Engineer-Nanodegree-Program-Adversarial-Resilience-Assessing-Infrastructure-Security/README.md

 Perform a network asset inventory using Nmap to identify VMs with open ports on both Windows and Linux
 ![image5]

+Open ports on Windows systems using ZenMap:

+![image51]
+![image52]

+Mitigating the risks associated with open ports we can:
+- Apply the principle of least privilege and zero trust to reduce compromise impact.
+- Blocking inbound traffic coming from unidentified sources with firewalls.
+- Limiting the number of open ports by only permitting connections from reliable sources.
+- Closing unnecessary ports.
+- To restrict the amount of MAC addresses that can connect to a port, enable port security.

 ### Step 2: Assess Access Management at Targeted Assets
 #### Task 1:
 I don’t see any VLANs in the following screenshots.